calliope-project/calliope/docs/user_defined_math/components.md

 ```

 1. It needs a unique name (`set_storage_initial` in the above example).
-1. Ideally, it has a long-form `description` and a `unit` added.
+1. Ideally, it has a long-form `description` added.
-These are not required, but are useful metadata for later reference.
+This is not required, but is useful metadata for later reference.
 1. It can have a top-level `foreach` list and `where` string.
 Without a `foreach`, it becomes an un-indexed constraint.
 Without a `where` string, all valid members (according to the `definition_matrix`) based on `foreach` will be included in this constraint.